timescale/docs/promscale/installation/promscale-with-timescale-cloud/kubernetes.md

     helm repo update
     ```

-1. Install the Promscale Helm chart:
+1. Install the Promscale Helm chart.
+Replace `RELEASE_NAME` with the name of
+    your choice and `TS_CLOUD_DB_URI` with the `Service URL` that you made note
+    of when you created the TimescaleDB service:

     ```bash
     helm install <RELEASE_NAME> timescale/promscale --set connection.uri=<TS_CLOUD_DB_URI>
     ```

-    Replace `RELEASE_NAME` with the name of your choice and `TS_CLOUD_DB_URI` with
-    the `Service URL` that you made note of when you created the TimescaleDB
-    service.

 </procedure>